startracker0/startracker0.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2025.06* Merit Student of the University of Chinese Academy of Sciences.
 - *2024.12* Honor scholarship of the Institute of Microelectronics, CAS.
+- *2022 - 2025* Academic Scholarship of the University of Chinese Academy of Sciences

 # 📖 Educations
 - *2025.04 - now*, Master-PhD Joint Program, School of Advanced Interdisciplinary Sciences & Institute of Automation, CAS, Beijing.